farihamahaldar-beep/DSAI3202-lab2/README-lab4.md

 ---

 ## Summary

-Your 528 engineered features are now registered, versioned, and ready for reuse in future modeling tasks.
+528 engineered features are now registered, versioned, and ready for reuse in future modeling tasks.
 The Feature Store enables consistent feature delivery across training, validation, and production environments.

-## ## Reflection

 ## Reflection